noemichis/devil-on-pans/README.md

 ## ACKNOWLEDGEMENTS

 - I am greatly thankful to my partner.
-His support was just unmatched over the past year and helped me stay motivated until the end, regardless the difficulties.
+His support was just unmatched over the past year and helped me stay motivated until the end, regardless the recent difficulties.

 - All the resources Code Institute has offered us and the Slack community.